Dinah Shore: 1940s

 Shore continued appearing in radio shows throughout the 1940s, including The Bird's Eye Open House and Ford Radio Show.
 In early 1946, she moved to a new label, the CBS-owned Columbia Records.
-At Columbia, Shore enjoyed the greatest commercial success of her recording career, starting with her first Columbia single release, "Shoo-Fly Pie and Apple Pan Dowdy", and peaking with the most popular song of 1948, "Buttons and Bows", (with Henri René & Orchestra), which was number one for ten weeks.
+At Columbia, Shore enjoyed the greatest commercial success of her recording career, starting with her first Columbia single release, "Shoo-Fly Pie and Apple Pan Dowdy", and peaking with the most popular song of 1948, "Buttons and Bows", (with Henri René & Orchestra), which was number one for ten weeks, and her second million selling record.
 Other number-one hits at Columbia included "The Gypsy" and "The Anniversary Song".
 Shore soon became a successful singing star with her own radio show, Call for Music, which was broadcast on CBS from February 13, 1948, to April 16, 1948, and on NBC from April 20, 1948, to June 29, 1948.

 One of her most popular recordings was the holiday perennial "Baby, It's Cold Outside" with Buddy Clark from 1949.
 The song was covered by many other artists, such as Ella Fitzgerald.
 Other hits during her four years at Columbia included "Laughing on the Outside (Crying on the Inside)", "I Wish I Didn't Love You So", "(I Love You) For Sentimental Reasons", "Doin' What Comes Natur'lly", and "Dear Hearts and Gentle People".
-She was a regular with Jack Smith on his quarter-hour radio show on CBS.
+She was a regular with Jack Smith on his quarter-hour radio show on CBS from 1950 to 1951.

 Shore was a musical guest in the films Thank Your Lucky Stars (1943), Follow the Boys (1944), and Till the Clouds Roll By (1946) and had starring roles in Danny Kaye's debut Up in Arms (1944) and Belle of the Yukon (1944).
 She lent her musical voice to two Disney films: Make Mine Music (1946) and Fun and Fancy Free (1947).
 Her last starring film role was for Paramount Pictures in Aaron Slick from Punkin Crick (1952).